 Feel free to ask me any questions you have about UBC!
-I will try my best to answer them!
+Click on the "Answers" tab at the top to find yours!

-If you want a private response, feel free to email me at: firstname.lastname@example.org
+If you want a private response, go ahead and email me at: firstname.lastname@example.org

 Please use the search engine above before you send me a message!
 Thanks!

 (I use the actual course code for tagging my posts, so if you're looking for say Biology 210, search "BIOL 210" not "BIO 210").

 to start procrastinating and planning for courses for next year! =P The course schedule for Winter 2014/2015 is now up!

 Anonymous asked: Hi there, I just got accepted to UBC Van (Sciences) a few days ago and accepted my offer today! :D I'm so excited!
 Do you have any tips of things I should do this summer in preparation for success at UBC and also any tips on course registration?
 I know it's finals right now, so feel free to take as long as you want to answer me.
 Also, I'm going to take your advice and only take 4 courses per semester!